senchalabs/docs-i18n/guides/events/README.md

         alert("Second tap listener");
     });

-Both of your event listener functions are called, preserving the order they were added in.
+In this case, both defined event listener functions are called, preserving the order they were added in.

-Finally, we can specify multiple listeners using .on, just as we could with a listener configuration.
-Here's our random width setting button again:
+Finally, you can specify multiple listeners by using the .on method, similar to using a listener configuration.
+The following code revisits the previous example that was setting the button's random width:

     @example
     var myButton = Ext.Viewport.add({